MariekePop/ATiCS_practical1/README.md

 * logs_official map contains the slurm output files from training on Snellius for every model_type and a map with all logs from the test phase
 * runs_official map contains all runs for every model_type

+## Requirements

+The code was made in python 3.11 and the needed packages can be downloaded through the environment: ATiCS_P1.yml

+The used datasets are downloaded automatically when running the code (practical1.py and practical1_eval.py).

 **First install the environment ATiCS_P1.yml** [click here if error dataset](#Dataset-error)